TerryV8/click-count/docs/replication.md

 net.bridge.bridge-nf-call-iptables = 1
 ```

-To apply the change, launch the command :
+To apply the change, launch :
 ```console
 sysctl --system
 ```

-First, make sure the swap is disabled:
+Then, make sure the swap is disabled:
 ```console
 sudo swapoff -a
 ```

-Add this line to /etc/systemd/system/kubelet.service.d/10-kubeadm.conf:
+Also, add this line to /etc/systemd/system/kubelet.service.d/10-kubeadm.conf:
 ```console
 Environment="KUBELET_EXTRA_ARGS=--fail-swap-on=false"
 ```

-Restart the kubelet service and docker service:
+Finally, restart the kubelet service and docker service:
 ```console
 systemctl restart docker && systemctl restart kubelet.service && systemctl daemon-reload
 ```

-- ## (2/4) Initializing your master
+- ## (2/4) Initializing the master of the Kubernetes cluster

 The master is the machine where the “control plane” components run, including etcd (the cluster database) and the API server (which the kubectl CLI communicates with).
 All of these components run in pods started by kubelet.